 “Make illegal states unrepresentable” is a mantra commonly used in functional modeling.
+The mantra was coined by Yaron Minsky in a 2010 guest lecture at Harvard.
 The idea is to model data representations in such a way that nonsensical (“illegal”) values (“states”) are inexpressible (“unrepresentable”).
+By adhering to "Make illegal states unrepresentable" the resulting models are often simpler, expressing the desired intent more directly.
+This leads to systems that are more robust (often correct by construction) and more loosely coupled.

 Objectives: Simplicity, Maintainability, Correctness